kodie-artner/AR-RViz/README.md

 Scan the room with the phone to make sure the phone is well localized.
 The better it is scanned, the better the phone will stay localized with the robot.

-Once ros is connected, the settings inputted, and the topics selected, you can now localize the phone to the robot.
+Once ROS is connected, the settings inputted, and the topics selected, you can now localize the phone to the robot.
 There are two ways to do this, with the QR code scanner or by manually selecting the base_link frame.

 **QR Code:** Select the QR code mode on the bottom right, make sure the camera is in good view of the code,